 Positive press starts with connecting with the right people – journalists, bloggers, and influencers, for example.
 You want to partner with people who have real influence and can move your brand story further.
 The right people will not only get you in front of the right audience to increase brand awareness but also share your story in a way that’s impactful.

-Even though the bar is lower, it’s still worthwhile for brands to create their own content to share with an audience.
 Content helps to position your brand as a thought leader and an authority in your space.
-It can also help improve your SEO and help people find you via online search, which gives you more opportunities to grow your audience.
+It can also help improve your SEO which gives you more opportunities to grow your audience.

 Types of content to consider include:

-Content is a great way to establish your brand's core values, influence consumer perception, reinforce your brand promise, and support your brand purpose.
+Content is a great way to establish your brand's core values, influence consumer perception, and reinforce your brand promise.
 Establish an emotional connection with your target market and show what makes you different from other brands.

-When brands make and break promises, their image is tarnished.
+When brands break promises, their image is tarnished.
 It’s hard for the brand to re-establish its customers' sense of trust.
 That’s why consistency is just as important as transparency.

-Everything from a brand’s policies to its blog articles to its merchandise should be in alignment.
-Together, these play an important part in how brands earn customer trust.
+Everything from a brand’s policies to its blog articles to its merchandise should remain in alignment to brand values.

-Hear about your customers' experiences.
-Accept their compliments.
+Hear about your customers' experiences with an open mind.
 Acknowledge their complaints and work with them on a resolution.
-This can be as simple as replying to comments and DMs on social media or as thorough as managing your online reputation.
+This can be as simple as replying thoughtfully to comments and DMs on social media or reviews on Yelp.

 3 Steps for Building Brand Equity

-Keller’s customer-based brand equity model illustrates how a company builds a strong brand foundation and works upward to create brand “resonance,” where customers can actively identify with and advocate for a brand.
+Keller’s customer-based equity model illustrates how a company builds a strong brand foundation and works upward to create brand “resonance,” where customers can actively identify with and advocate for a brand:

-This brand equity pyramid provides a great starting point for companies to start building brand equity.
+This brand equity pyramid provides a great starting point for companies.
 Let’s start from the ground up:

 Who are you as a company?
 What do you stand for?
 What do you do better than anyone else?
 Why should people choose you?

 These are just a few of the questions that can help to shape your brand identity.
-Your brand identity is its personality, tone of voice, audience, and the way it looks and functions to customers.
+Your brand identity is made up of personality, tone of voice, and audience.

 Creating your brand’s identity is the first step in developing awareness, which will later grow sales, loyalty, and advocacy.